-201.2.1-Annual Membership

-Annual membership for clubs is from the date of registration through December 31 of that year; however, a club applying for membership on or after November 1 will receive membership valid through December 31 of the following year.

-201.2.2-Club Membership Forms

-Membership forms for clubs may be obtained from the registrar of the LMSC.
-The form, fully completed, shall be submitted with the applicable fee to the registrar of the LMSC.
-The National Office shall issue a certificate of club membership.

-201.2.3-Membership Fee

-The annual membership fee is composed of the following elements:

-- A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC.

-201.2.4-Changing LMSC Affiliation

-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
+- 201.2.1 Annual Membership- Annual membership for clubs is from the date of registration through December 31 of that year; however, a club applying for membership on or after November 1 will receive membership valid through December 31 of the following year.
+An LMSC shall not place any restrictions on the formation of clubs. - 201.2.2 Club Membership Forms-Membership forms for clubs may be obtained from the registrar of the LMSC.
+Renewal forms will be accepted September 1 for the next registration year.
+The completed form shall be submitted with the applicable fee to the registrar of the LMSC.
+The National Office shall issue a certificate of club membership. - 201.2.3 Membership Fee-The annual membership fee is composed of the following elements: - A A national fee established by the Board of Directors or the House of Delegates. - B A local fee established by the LMSC. - 201.2.4 Changing LMSC Affiliation-A club wishing to change its LMSC affiliation must approve such change by a majority vote of its general membership at a regular club meeting or at a special meeting called for that purpose, with the vote duly certified by the club's president and secretary.
 The transfer also must be approved by a majority vote of the officers of the club's current and proposed LMSCs.
-If approved, the transfer shall be effective 60 days after receipt of written notice by the National Office.
+If approved, the transfer shall be effective 60 days after receipt of written notice by the National Office

-201.3.
-REPRESENTATION
+201.3 Representation

-- 201.3.1-There shall be only one USMS membership per individual permitted at any time. - 201.3.2-In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering. - 201.3.3-A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4-An unattached swimmer is an individual member who does not represent a USMS club.

-- 201.3.5-A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
-A swimmer may declare unattached status at any time without written application. - 201.3.6-All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+- 201.3.1 There shall be only one USMS membership per individual permitted at any time. - 201.3.2 In order for a swimmer to compete as a representative of a club, that club must be a member in good standing of an LMSC and USMS for the year a swimmer is registering. - 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
+The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who does not represent a USMS club. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
+A swimmer may declare unattached status at any time without written application. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.

-201.4.
-TRAVEL PERMITS
+201.4 Travel Permits

-- 201.4.1-A USMS membership card shall serve as a valid travel permit. - 201.4.2-Written permission to compete in a foreign country may be obtained from that country's national Masters swimming chair or the chair's designee. - 201.4.3-Any foreign swimmers requesting an invitation to participate in USMS events may have such invitation extended only by the USMS president or the president's designee.
+- 201.4.1 A USMS membership card shall serve as a valid travel permit. - 201.4.2 Written permission to compete in a foreign country may be obtained from that country's national Masters swimming chair or the chair's designee. - 201.4.3-Any foreign swimmers requesting an invitation to participate in USMS events may have such invitation extended only by the USMS president or the president's designee.

-ARTICLE 202: SANCTION/RECOGNITION
+ARTICLE 202: Sanction/Recognition

-202.1.
-SANCTIONS
+202.1 Sanctions